icibici/Android-diagnostic-app/README.md

 ## The Android app

-This is the Android app for the [icibici project] (https://icibici.github.io/site/).
+This is the Android app for the [icibici project](https://icibici.github.io/site/).
-It allows to visualise the data read from the [Icibici hardware ] (https://github.com/icibici/smartphone-bci-hardware/) and it is under heavy development.
+It allows to visualise the data read from the [Icibici hardware ](https://github.com/icibici/smartphone-bci-hardware/) and it is under heavy development.

 There are three tabs (change from one to another by swiping)